Funds cut long position in sugar, switch to short in cocoa -CFTC

 NEW YORK, May 7 (Reuters) - Speculators cut their net long positions in raw sugar and cotton futures on ICE in the week to May 4, and switched from long to short position in cocoa, data from the U.S. Commodity Futures Trading Commission showed on Friday.

-Money managers and hedge funds reduced their bullish bets in raw sugar by 10,128 contracts for the period, bringing their net long position in the sweetener to 180,286 contracts.
+Money managers and hedge funds reduced their bullish bets in raw sugar by 10,128 contracts for the period, but they still hold a large net long position in the sweetener at 180,286 contracts.

+The outlook for sugar is still seen as positive by most analysts as near-term supplies appear limited.SOF/L

+The cut for cotton futures was smaller at 3,138 contracts and funds' net long position in the fiber is now at 58,731 contracts.

 ((marcelo.teixeira@tr.com; +1 332 220 8062; Reuters Messaging: marcelo.teixeira.thomsonreuters.com@reuters.net - https://twitter.com/tx_marcelo))